Mar Vista Animal Medical Center

 PROGNOSIS

-Most pets succomb to euthanasia when there are too many ulcerated growths, too much intractable itching or the infections cannot be control.
+Most pets succomb to euthanasia when there are too many ulcerated growths, too much intractable itching or the infections cannot be controlled.
 Variable survival times have been reported in different studies but prognosis is generally regarded as poor, with 6 months for dogs and perhaps 10 months for cats, being a good goal.
 (This contrasts to the human form of the disease which is much more readily controlled with chemotherapy).
 For many patients, the goal of chemotherapy is not to achieve a longer survival but to improve life quality during a relatively short survival.
+Most studies report median survival times of 6-7 months.

 TREATMENTS